Lebanese Civil War: Palestinians

-Druze groups
+Druze

 The small Druze sect, strategically and dangerously seated on the Chouf in central Lebanon, had no natural allies, and so were compelled to put much effort into building alliances.
 Under the leadership of the Jumblatt family, first Kamal Jumblatt (the LNM leader) and then his son Walid, the Progressive Socialist Party (PSP) (الحزب التقدمي الاشتراكي) served as an effective Druze militia, building excellent ties to the Soviet Union mainly, and with Syria upon the withdrawal of Israel to the south of the country.
 However, many Druze in Lebanon at the time were also members of the Syrian Social Nationalist Party.

-Under the leadership of Jumblatt, the PSP was a major element in the Lebanese National Movement (LNM) which supported Lebanon's Arab identity and sympathized with the Palestinians.
-Jumblatt built a powerful private militia, the People's Liberation Army, which was financed by the USSR and Libya, and boasted around 5,000 militiamen at the start of the war, subsequently increasing to 17,000 by early 1984 during the Mountain War.
-It conquered much of Mount Lebanon and the Chouf District.
-Its main adversaries were the Maronite Christian Phalangist militia, and later the Lebanese Forces militia (which absorbed the Phalangists).
-The PSP suffered a major setback in 1977, when Kamal Jumblatt was assassinated.
-His son Walid succeeded him as leader of the party.
+Under the leadership of Jumblatt, the PSP was a major political element in the Lebanese National Movement (LNM) which supported Lebanon's Arab identity and sympathized with the Palestinians.
+Jumblatt built a militia, the People's Liberation Army, which received financial support from the USSR and Libya, and boasted around 2,500 militiamen at the start of the war, increasing to 10,000 by early 1984 during the Mountain War.
+The militia played a small role in the actual combat, instead limiting itself to fighting in Mount Lebanon area.

-From the Israeli withdrawal from the Chouf in 1983 to the end of the civil war, the PSP ran a highly effective civil administration, the Civil Administration of the Mountain, in the area under its control.
+Its main adversaries were the Maronite Kataeb militia, and later the Lebanese Forces militia, which absorbed the Kataeb.
+The PSP suffered a major setback after the assassination of Kamal Jumblatt, who was then succeeded by his son Walid.
+From the Israeli withdrawal from the Chouf in 1983 to the end of the civil war, the PSP ran the Civil Administration of the Mountain in the area under its control.
 Tolls levied at PSP militia checkpoints provided a major source of income for the administration.

-The PSP played an important role in the so-called "Mountain War" under the lead of Walid Jumblatt: after the Israeli Army retreated from the Lebanese Mountain, important battles took place between the PSP and Maronite militias.
+The PSP played an important role in the Mountain War under the lead of Walid Jumblatt.
+After the Israelis withdrew from Chouf, important battles took place between the PSP backed by PFLP-GC, Fatah al-Intifada and Syrian army, and the Lebanese Forces backed by Lebanese army and the Multinational Force.
 PSP armed members were accused of several massacres that took place during that war.

-The PSP is still an active political party in Lebanon.
-Its current leader is Walid Jumblatt.
-It is in practice led and supported mostly by followers of the Druze faith.